svenluijten/env-providers/README.md

 After that, you should see the file `config/providers.php`.
-In the created configuration file you can see 2 pre-defined provider groups that will help you set up what providers and aliases should be loaded when the application is in a certain environment.
+In the created configuration file you can see 2 pre-defined provider groups that will help you set up what providers and aliases should be loaded when the application is in any of the given environments.

 ### Environments
 In the `environments` array you can define what environments the provider group